 I am broadly interested about incorporating human factors in security and privacy, and consequently designing usable online services.
 My recent research focus is on developing systems to provide usable privacy and security mechanisms to online users while minimizing system abuse.

 I design, implement and analyze usable private and secure online systems.
-My work integrates security, human-computer interaction and systems research.
+My work integrates security and privacy, human-computer interaction and systems research.
 My prominent ongoing research projects are as follows:

 We are investigating the effectiveness of tools which enable users to retrospectively modify (delete/edit old content or retrospectively change the audience) their past content in online archives (like social media or cloud storage).
 Our final goal is to design new mechanisms and systems which will let online users better manage the security and privacy of their old content.Managing online data privacy and security via exposure [IJAESAM'17] [IC'17] [SOUPS'16] [USEC'14] [SOUPS'14] [CoNEXT'12] [EuroSys'12]